tylerakonom/GTMolecular/README.md

 1. Download raw reads of a single patient pre/post treatment (Fastq)

   *I picked CTDC33 as my sample to work with.
-This patient had baseline, first response, disease progression at death, and PBMC samples all sequenced with the same targeted gene panel*
+This patient had baseline, first response, and PBMC samples all sequenced with the same targeted gene panel*

 Identify relevant samples/runs in the NCBI Run Selector to download